 From 2020 to 2021, international sales of exported cement sales advanced by 12.3% from $11.5 billion.

 The 5 leading cement exporters are Vietnam, Turkey, Germany, Canada, and Thailand.
 Collectively, that quintet of major suppliers accounted for four-tenths (40.1%) of worldwide shipments of cement during 2021.

-By category, Portland cement accounts for about two-thirds of exported global cement supplies.
+By category, Portland cement accounts for almost three-fifths (59.6%) of exported global cement supplies.
 That metric should come as no surprise given that Portland is the cement type used for making concrete, mortar, stucco and grout.
-Cement clinkers represented around a quarter while miscellaneous hydraulic cements and aluminous cements came in at 5% and 3% respectively.
+Cement clinkers represented about a third (33.4%) while miscellaneous hydraulic cements and aluminous cements came in at 5.2% and 1.7% respectively.

-From a continental perspective, Asian countries sold the most exported cement during 2018 with shipments valued at $5 billion or 49.1% of global cement exports.
-In second place were European exporters at 32.9% while 8.8% of worldwide cement shipments originated from North America.
+From a continental perspective, Asian countries sold the most exported cement during 2021 with shipments valued at $6.6 billion or 51.5% of globally exported cement.
+In second place were exporters in Europe at 26.9% while another 12.1% of worldwide cement shipments originated from Africa, with 6.9% worth was shipped from North America.

-Smaller percentages came from Africa (7.1%), Latin America (1.8%) excluding Mexico but including the Caribbean, then Oceania (0.2%) led by Fiji, New Zealand and Australia.
+Tinier percentages came from Latin America (2.6%) excluding Mexico but including the Caribbean, and Oceania (0.1%) led by New Zealand and Fiji.

-The four-digit Harmonized Tariff System code prefix for cement materials is 2523.
+For research purposes, the four-digit Harmonized Tariff System code prefix is 2523 for cement materials.

 Cement Exports by Country

 Below are the 25 countries that exported the highest dollar value worth of cement during 2021.

 - Vietnam: US$2.1 billion (16.7% of total cement exports)